rockman007372/Obsidian-Vault/CS2106 Lecture 2 - Process Abstraction.md

 	- Process Abstraction: info of an executing prog
 	- Process Scheduling: decide which process is executed
 	- Inter-Process Communication and Synchronization: passing info btw processes
-	- Alternative to Process: light-weight process (threads)
+	- Alternative to process: light-weight process (threads)
 - Processes are differentiated using **process ID** (PID)
 - Processes have **process states**: ready, running, not running...
 - **Process model state diagram**: describe behaviors of a process through state and transitions